oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

   * Manually check the "Files changed" tab on your PR on GitHub to make sure that the list of files you want to submit is correct.
 (If not, please fix this by making additional commits, or by closing this PR and submitting a new one, before requesting a review.)
   * Request a review from the issue's "owner" (which can be found in a label on the issue) **and** set the assignee of the PR to be the same person.
   * After a while, check your PR to see whether the Travis checks have passed.
 If not, follow the instructions at "[If your build fails...](https://github.com/oppia/oppia/wiki/If-your-build-fails)".
+  * N.B.: If your PR is incomplete, please add a list of checkboxes representing the to-do list to the github conversation thread (like [this example](https://github.com/oppia/oppia/issues/1205)).
+That lets the reviewer know that you're already aware of those issues, so that they don't spend time telling you things you already know!
 5. **Address review comments until all reviewers give LGTM ('looks good to me').**
   * When your reviewer has reviewed the code, you'll get an email.
 You'll need to respond in two ways:
      * Make a new commit addressing the comments you agree with, and push it to the same branch.
 Ideally, the commit message would explain what the commit does (e.g. "Fix lint error"), but if there are lots of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".